ufo5260987423/scheme-langserver/README.md

 >NOTE: This project is still in early development, so you may run into rough edges with any of the features.
 The following list shows the status of various features.
 ## Log
+1.0.12: Add ss/scm-import-rnrs option, so that all files with ss/scm extension defaultly import chezscheme library (instead of rnrs because chez-scheme's rnrs seems don't have import procedure.
+That really puzzles me.)

 1.0.11: Gradual Typing system, all basic rules have been passed (you can verify it with `test/analysis/type/*.sps` and `test/analysis/type/rules/*.sps`).
 Detailed documentation has been published.

 1.0.10: Fix bugs in 1.0.9.